-As a researcher who studies how positive relationships between students and their instructors and peers can benefit motivation, I often encourage faculty to get to know their students better.
-In fact, doing so can create a more inclusive learning environment because as the Center for Teaching and Learning at UNC Chapel Hill suggests, the more you know about your students, the better able you are to see your students as “individuals rather than as members of particular groups” (p.
+As researchers who study how positive relationships between students and their instructors and peers can benefit motivation and sense of belonging, we often encourage faculty to get to know their students better.
+In fact, doing so can create a more inclusive learning environment because, as the Center for Teaching and Learning at UNC Chapel Hill suggests, the more you know about your students, the better able you are to see your students as “individuals rather than as members of particular groups” (p.
 17).

 Creating inclusive and accessible learning environments is important for all teaching contexts, and this is especially true for online courses, which is evidenced in some of the principles and frameworks that guide online course development.
 Knowing more about our students and their accessibility needs in an online learning environment can also help inform the design choices we need to make.

 Perhaps the best way to learn more about our students as individuals and to simultaneously identify any accessibility needs is to solicit this information early on with a student information sheet or pre-survey.
 Ideally, you would send this survey to your students before the semester begins or during the first week of class.
 Doing so early on sends the message that you care about your students and gives you time to make any adjustments to the course based on their responses.

 What to ask

 Let’s explore this non-exhaustive list of items you may want to find out about your students in an online or face-to-face course.

 The name your students want you to use for them during the course

 - Often the name that students use does not match the name listed on the roster.
 It is important to find out the appropriate name that the student wants to use in your class to affirm their identity.